louisepb/TexGen/README.md

 ## Citing TexGen
 We would appreciate it if you could acknowledge use of TexGen using the following references:

-A C Long and L P Brown.
-Composite reinforcements for optimum performance: Modelling the geometry of textile reinforcements for composites: TexGen, edited by P Boisse, Woodhead Publishing Ltd, 2011, ISBN: 978-1-84569-965-9
+L P Brown and A C Long.
+"Modelling the geometry of textile reinforcements for composites: TexGen", Chapter 8 in "Composite reinforcements for optimum performance (Second Edition)", ed.
+P Boisse, Woodhead Publishing Ltd, 2021, ISBN: 978-0-12-819005-0. https://doi.org/10.1016/B978-0-12-819005-0.00008-3

 Lin, H., Brown, L. P. & Long, A. C. 2011.
 Modelling and Simulating Textile Structures using TexGen.
 Advanced Materials Research, 331, 44-47